cap-js/docs/java/outbox.md

 [Learn more about CDS Properties.](./developing-applications/properties){.learn-more}

 Once the maximum number of attempts is exceeded, the corresponding entry is not touched anymore and hence it can be regarded as dead.
 Dead outbox entries are not deleted automatically, they remain in the database and it is up to the application to take care of the entries.
 By defining a CDS service, the dead entries can be managed conveniently.
-The example below provides a step-by-step guide to develop a Dead Letter Queue for the transactional outbox.
+Let's have a look, how you can develop a Dead Letter Queue for the transactional outbox.

-::: warning
+::: warning Changing configuration between deployments

 It is possible to increase the value of the configuration `cds.outbox.services.<key>.maxAttempts` in between of deployments.
 Older entries which have reached their max attempts in the past would be retried automatically after deployment of the new microservice version.
 If the dead letter queue has a big size, this will lead to unintended load on the system.

 :::

-In the first step the service needs to be defined in CDS:
+### Define the Service

 ::: code-group